N-DucharmeBarth-NOAA/2025-swpo-mls-meeting/README.md

    renv::restore()
    ```

-### Running the Models with GitHub Codespaces
+## Running the Models with GitHub Codespaces

-GitHub Codespaces provides a cloud-based development environment with all dependencies pre-configured:
+GitHub Codespaces provides a cloud-based development Linux environment with all dependencies pre-configured:

 1. [Open a Codespace](https://docs.github.com/en/codespaces/developing-in-a-codespace/creating-a-codespace-for-a-repository#creating-a-codespace-for-a-repository) for this repository using the default options
 2. Initial Codespace creation may take 15-20 minutes to complete